Twelvemeatballs/ConsensusMechanisms/stories/Latency issues.md

 She walks out.
 The door clicks.

-…

-He stares at the door.
+He stares at the door, then turns back to the screen.

-Then he reloads the validator dashboard.

-Just in case the next block changes everything.
+Types: sudo systemctl restart ntpd

+He watches the cursor blink for a moment, then runs the command again.
+Just in case.

+The node re-synchronizes.
+The chair across from him is still empty.

+One of them, at least, is back in consensus.